andrewconnell/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Lab.md

 1. Agree to the terms and conditions and click **Save**

 1. The registration page URL's query string will contain the **id** of the connector.
 Further, a `Copy Code` button is available that will copy the registration 'button' html code to your clipboard.
 We already have the html, so we'll modify it by hand.
 Make note of hte **id** as we will use in the following steps.
+In addition, when we side load the connector into Microsoft Teams in [Exercise 3](#exercise3), we will make use of the `Download Manifest` feature.

 ![](Images/Exercise2-06.png)